vEnhance/web.evanchen.cc/input/geombook.md

 Contact `reprint-permission [at] ams.org` if you are interested in a proposal for a translation into a different language.
-I have pre-emptively granted blanket author-approval to the AMS to move forward with any translation proposals (on 22 April 2023 17:19 UTC).
+I have preemptively granted blanket author-approval to the AMS to move forward with any translation proposals (on 22 April 2023 17:19 UTC).

 ## {{ hl("errata", "Errata (aka selected solutions to Problem 11.0)") }}